The British discover there is more than the Cinque Terre: the Telegraph on Portovenere

 Tellaro also appears among the tips

-And confirming that “beyond the Cinque Terre” in La Spezia there is also much more to see (we had given them some advice in this post), from the office of the newspaper also comes the suggestion to visit Tellaro.
+And confirming that “beyond the Cinque Terre” in La Spezia there is also much more to see (we had given them some advice in this post), from the newspaper also comes the suggestion to visit Tellaro.

 Already included in the list of most beautiful villages in Italy, Tellaro is described as a beautiful village near Lerici (place of Shelley and Byron election), south of the capital of La Spezia.

-I wonder if, enchanted by the spectacular view tellarino, the British have also discovered the legend of the octopus that saved the village and its inhabitants from the assault of the pirates!
+I wonder if, enchanted by the spectacular view, the British have also discovered the legend of the octopus that saved the village and its inhabitants from the assault of the pirates!